The Special Characteristics of the Maliki Madhhab – Shaykh Muhammad al-Ta’wil

 As for the grade of the ḥadīth, Tirmidhī said, “It is a ḥasan ḥadīth.”
 Qāḍi ‘Iyāḍ said, “ṣaḥīḥ mashhūr.
 Some of them declared it to be weak due to being severed in its chain, but without clarifying where it is severed.”
 As for its text, it has been related with the wording, “…they will beat the armpits of camels.”
-It has also been related as, “…they will beat the livers of camels…” This [second narration]is a metaphor because it is not possible to beat their “livers.”
-Rather, [the reference is to]the “side” of the camel that encloses the liver, [because that]is what is [actually]beaten.
+It has also been related as, “…they will beat the livers of camels…” This is a metaphor because it is not possible to beat their “livers.”
+Rather, the “side” of the camel that encloses the liver, is what is beaten.
 This is a metaphor that falls under the category of “speaking about the place of a thing while intending its state of being.”
 It is also an expression that indirectly indicates the speed of the journey and desire to arrive at a desired destination due to fear of missing one’s aim.
 The reason is that camels were the only means of travel during that era.
 Hence, it is an indirect expression built upon a metaphor.

 As for the overall meaning of the ḥadīth, it is a notification from him r that very soon the people will be falling over one another in search of knowledge, but will not find a scholar more knowledgeable than the scholar of Medina.

 After this, there remains nothing more than to clarify who this scholar is whose coming has been heralded.
 Sufyān b.
 ‘Uyayna and other contemporaries of Mālik and those who came after him have said, “Verily it is Mālik b.
 Anas t.”